Japanese Solar Panel companies

+The world’s largest CIS solar energy solutions provider, with over 35 years of experience and over 3 GW of global shipments.
 The Japanese company which was earlier known as Showa Shell Solar.
 The company joined the rank of major solar companies once it started the new 900MW “Kunitomi” production plant in Miyazaki.
-Note only has the company started big in production, it also rapidly signed deals around the globe in India, Middle East and America.
+Not only has the company started big in production, it also rapidly signed deals around the globe in India, Middle East and America.

 Where are Solar Frontier Solar Panels Made

 All the Three Solar Frontier Solar Panel Production Plants are located in Miyazaki in Japan which used to house the former plasma plant of Hitachi.
 The Company is spending around $1 Billion in Capex for building the 1 GW capacity implying roughly $1 capex/watt which is not exactly cheap though not very expensive either.